INSPIRE: Seven Strategies to End Violence Against Children

 Initiated by the World Health Organization (WHO) in collaboration with 8 other global agencies, INSPIRE builds on the best of THRIVES: Core Strategies to Prevent Violence Against Children from the US Centers for Disease Control (CDC) and UNICEF’s Ending Violence Against Children: Six Strategies for Action.

-End Violence Against Children Film
+End Violence Against Children Campaign

 INSPIRE Executive Summary